metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `type` (String) Type of backend storage to be used while creating OSDs.
 If empty, then bluestore will be used
 - `update_store` (String) UpdateStore updates the backend store for existing OSDs.
-It destroys each OSD one at a time, cleans up the backing disk and prepares same OSD on that disk
+It destroys each OSD one at a time, cleans up the backing diskand prepares same OSD on that disk

 <a id="nestedatt--spec--storage--volume_claim_templates"></a>